Code-Institute-Submissions/travel-quiz-js/README.md

 without having to to lots of research into their requirements.
 Also to provide more information on that destination to aid with the follow up research needed.</p>

+#

 ### User Goals
-<p>To understand where to go away on their next travel exercution, somewhere that is
+<p>To understand where to go away on their next travel exertion, somewhere that is
-completed suited to their preferences, saving them lots of time.
+completely suited to their preferences, saving them lots of time.
 Also wanting clear paths on where to go next so they can plan their trip</p>

+#

 ### User Stories
 #### As a user...